ChaosDynamix/Arcadia/.github/ISSUE_TEMPLATE/fix.md

 ---
-name: Bug
+name: Fix
-about: Report a bug in the project
+about: Report a bug/error in the project
 title: ''
 labels: ''
 assignees: ChaosDynamix

 ---

-## Bug
+## Fix

 ### Problem
 What is the problem that need to be fixed.